undeMalum/portfolio/content/posts/marimo-overview/index.md

 So yeah - Jupyter and git don’t exactly make a dream team.
 Let’s see if marimo can do better.

 ## Marimo Solution
-In [Problem Definition](#problem-definition-1) we kicked off with discussing how jupyter notebooks are acutally stored.
+In [Problem Definition](#problem-definition-1), we saw how Jupyter notebooks are secretly JSON files in disguise.

-Let's do the same with marimo.

-When we create a new notebook with marimo, we, surprisingly, get a file with a suspiciously familiar extension - `*.py` (in our case - `math_analysis.py`).

-And to satisfy your curiosity - yes, marimo notebooks _are_ pure Python files under the hood as I've touched upon in the end of the [Marimo Solution](#marimo-solution) for the [Hidden States](#pain-point-1-hidden-states) chapter.

-Let's now inspect the insides of the notebook for our analysis:
+Marimo takes a very different approach.
+When you create a new notebook, you get something surprisingly familiar: a `*.py` file (ours is `math_analysis.py`).
+Yep — marimo notebooks are **just Python**.

+Here’s what the inside looks like:

 ```python
 import marimo